scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## TRC Fields {#trcfields}

 The TRC holds the root and voting certificates of the ISD, defining the ISD's trust policy.
 Its ASN.1 module is described in [](#trc-asn1).
-This section describes the syntax and semantics of TRC payload fields that are contained in the `TRCPayload` sequence.
+Its fields are contained in a `TRCPayload` sequence.
+This section describes their syntax and semantics.

-### `version` Field {#field}
+### `version`

 The `version` field describes the version of the TRC format specification.

-Currently, the version MUST always be "v1".
+It MUST be "v1".

-### `iD` Field {#id}
+### `iD` {#id}

-The `iD` field specifies the unique identifier of the TRC.
+The `iD` field contains an unique identifier for the TRC, constituted by a sequence of:

-The identifier is a unique sequence of

 - ISD number (`iSD` attribute),
-- base number (`baseNumber` attribute), and
+- base number (`baseNumber` attribute).
+It indicates the starting point of the current TRC update chain.
+This starting point is either the ISD's initial TRC or the currently valid base TRC, if the valid base TRC differs from the initial TRC.
+The latter is the case after a trust reset.
 - TRC serial number (`serialNumber` attribute).
+It represents the current update cycle, counting from the initial TRC of a specific ISD.

 All numbers MUST be positive integers.

-- The **ISD number** MUST be an integer.
-- The **base number** indicates the starting point of the current TRC update chain.
-This starting point is either the ISD's initial TRC or the currently valid base TRC, if the valid base TRC differs from the initial TRC.
-The latter is the case after a trust reset.
-- The **serial number** represents the current update cycle, counting from the initial TRC of a specific ISD.

 A TRC where the base number is equal to the serial number is a base TRC.
 The initial TRC is a special case of a base TRC and MUST have a serial number of 1 and a base number of 1.
 With every TRC update, the serial number MUST be incremented by one which facilitates the unique identification of the predecessor and successor TRC in an update chain.

 If a trust reset is necessary, a new base TRC is announced in order to start a new and clean TRC update chain.
 The base number of this new TRC update chain SHOULD be the number following the serial number of the latest TRC that was produced by a non-compromised TRC update for this ISD.

-**Example**<br>
-The following simple example illustrates how to specify the ID of the TRCs in an TRC update chain for *ISD 15*.
+The following example illustrates how to specify the ID of the TRCs in an TRC update chain for *ISD 15*.
 The IDs are given in a human-readable notation, where Bxx is the base number, and Sxx the serial number.

 | Update      | TRC ID              | Remarks                                          |
 |-------------+---------------------+--------------------------------------------------|